AdobeDocs/analytics-platform.en/help/use-cases/goals-using-derived-fields.md

 ---
 title: Use derived fields to report on goals
-description: Understand how you can use Derived fields to report on goals (target) in your Workspace projects.
+description: Understand how you can use Derived fields to report on goals (targets) in your Workspace projects.
 solution: Customer Journey Analytics
 feature: Use Cases
 hide: yes